bbc/psammead/packages/components/psammead-image/README.md

 The `sizes` prop is optional since some projects might not want to use the sizes attribute on images.

 The `fade` prop is optional and set to `false` by default.
 It's been used to apply a fade-in animation effect on the `Img` component.

+The `backgroundColour` prop is optional, and when passed a valid colour code, will place a background on the image component, to prevent transparent images seeping through.

 ### AmpImg
 <!-- prettier-ignore -->